< Back to Glossary

 What is Know Your Customer (KYC)?

-Why do banks do know your customer checks?
+Why do banks do KYC checks?

-With an effective KYC process in place, financial institutions are protected from doing business with anyone involved in illegal activity such as money laundering or corruption and allows for a better understanding of their customer base.
+With an effective KYC process in place, financial institutions are protected from doing business with anyone involved in illegal activity such as payment fraud, money laundering or corruption and allows for a better understanding of their customer base.

 Regulations have been created or extended by governments and central banks in recent years to improve KYC policies across the financial system.
 This is not only to help combat the rise in financial crime, but also because of the increase in global networks with enterprise companies and banks often operating across many countries and continents.
-As such, more money is being moved cross border than ever before, meaning strengthening KYC checks are of paramount importance.
+As such, more money is being moved across borders than ever before, meaning strengthening KYC checks are of paramount importance.

 Financial institutions seek to have strong KYC processes not only to stop crime and improve trust but also to avoid heavy fines.